Wednesday, February 25, 2009

 Jacqueline Winspear, author of the Maisie Dobbs mysteries, was our guest for Authors @ The Teague on Tuesday, Feb.
 24. We were lucky that Rhys Bowen picked her up at the airport, so the author of the Molly Murphy, Lady Georgiana (Georgie), and Evan Evans mysteries was able to speak to our audience as well.

 Jacqueline started the program by saying since she writes mysteries, she always has to decide what she should say, and not say, so she doesn't reveal too much.
-She said maybe it's obvious that the reader will encounter madness in her new book, Among the Mad.
+She said maybe it's obvious that the reader will encounter madness in her new book,

 So, in order to provide the background to her book, she turned to Stephen King's book, On Writing, to find out what to say.
 He said when inspiration comes to an author, it comes from two ideas coming together.